karunmehta-aigp/AI-Governance/project-13-enterprise-ai-governance-case-studies/how-we-govern-an-agentic-ai-system.md

 >
 > This document follows a standard independent-assurance methodology shape — numbered control domains, a phased engagement, a repeatable testing engine, risk-tiered sampling, structured findings, severity ratings, maturity scoring, review-quality controls, and a two-part reporting structure — the same architecture used across bank internal audit, SOC 2, and ISO management-system assessments.
 Every domain, phase, tier, control, and finding below is original to this project's own 16-control library, risk-tiering scale, and Agent Lifecycle; none of the specific content is copied from any external source.
 >
 > **Scope note:** the 12 domains below are the Agentic AI control universe this methodology tests against.
 They supplement, not replace, this portfolio's enterprise-wide AI control universe.
-Depending on the system under review, an assurance engagement may additionally bring model validation, fairness, explainability, privacy, cybersecurity, data quality, or regulatory-conformity controls into scope from that broader universe — this document covers what's unique to agentic systems, not the full enterprise catalogue.
+Depending on the system under review, an assurance engagement may additionally bring model validation, fairness, explainability, privacy, cybersecurity, data quality, or regulatory-conformity controls into scope from that broader universe.
+Section 14 maps all 20 domains of that broader enterprise universe against this document's 12, so nothing is silently uncovered — it's either directly owned here, distributed across several of these 12, or explicitly out of scope with a pointer to where it lives instead.

 ---